-Reason this major asset was not included: and major accounted not moraded.
+Major asset: Reason this major asset was not included: N.A. ,

-- (6) Based on the method of calculation in paragraph (4) of subdivision (b) of Section 5570, the estimated amount required in the reserve fund at the end of the current fiscal year is \$1,325,148 based in whole or in part on the last reserve study or update prepared by Advanced Reserve Solutions, Inc. as of 1/1/21.
-The projected reserve fund cash balance at the end of the current fiscal year is \$1,401,688, resulting in reserves being 105.78% funded at this date.
+- (6) Based on the method of calculation in paragraph (4) of subdivision (b) of Section 5570, the estimated amount required in the reserve fund at the end of the current fiscal year is \$1,450,011 based in whole or in part on the last reserve study or update prepared by Advanced Reserve Solutions, Inc. as of 1/1/22.
+The projected reserve fund cash balance at the end of the current fiscal year is \$1,494,355, resulting in reserves being 103% funded at this date.
 The current deficiency in the reserve fund represents \$0 per ownership interest. - (7) Based on the method of calculation in paragraph (4) of subdivision (b) of Section 5570 of the Civil Code, a reserve funding plan has been developed see the attached projections.
-The assumed long-term before-tax interest rate earned on reserve funds is 1.5% per year and the assumed long-term inflation rate applied to major component repair and replacement costs is 2.5% per year.
+The assumed long-term before-tax interest rate earned on reserve funds is 1% per year and the assumed long-term inflation rate applied to major component repair and replacement costs is 2.5% per year.
 Full reserve study available upon request.